-I am Assistant Professor of Political Science and Trice Faculty Scholar at the University
+I am Associate Professor of Political Science at Vanderbilt

 Opinion Project.
 My research interests include comparative political behavior, political parties and partisanship, democratic representation,

-political parties and partisanship, and class and inequality.
+legacies of political violence, and class and inequality.

 explores how the dilution of party brands eroded partisan attachments in Latin America and facilitated

-the collapse of established parties.
-My current research examine the effects of inequality, violence, and corruption on
+examines the determinants of vote choice in developing contexts.
+My current research focuses on the effects of inequality, violence, and corruption on

 Political Science Review, Comparative Political Studies, Journal of Politics, and World Politics,